CSBSJU/CSCI-130/files/labs/Lab03/Lab-II.md

    program `VideoRentalStore_Part8`.

-   Complete your program by changing it so that the count of each item is controlled by pressing a button instead of inputting a number into a text box.
+   Complete your program by changing it so that the count of each item is controlled by pressing a button instead of inputting a number into a textbox.
+   Likewise, each time an item button is pressed, a message indicating the current number of that item sold should be output to the rich textbox, as in the last part.
 Effectively, you will create a digital cash register where the buttons serve to "ring up" a customer.
 Your program should include buttons that correspond to each of the items for sale.

    \BEGIN{Warning}
    Your program should behave identically to the solution which can be run by